 13.1 Contributions for action

-13.1.1 All contributions for action received 45 calendar days before a meeting shall be translated and published not less than seven calendar days before the said meeting.
+13.1.1 All contributions for action received 45 calendar days before a study group/working party or a block of rapporteur group meetings shall be translated and published by the BDT not less than seven calendar days before the said meeting.
 Beyond this 45-day deadline, the contributor may submit the document in the original language and in any official language into which it may have been translated by the author.

-13.1.2 After consultation with the chairman of the study group or rapporteur's group concerned, it may be agreed to accept contributions for action which go beyond the page-limit of five pages.
+13.1.2 After consultation with the chairman of the study group or rapporteur's group concerned, it may be agreed to accept contributions for action that exceed the five-page limit.
 In such cases, it may be agreed to publish a summary, which shall be drawn up by the author of the contribution.

-13.1.3 All contributions received less than 45 calendar days but at least 12 calendar days before a meeting shall be published but not translated.
+13.1.3 All contributions received less than 45 calendar days but at least 12 calendar days before a study group/working party or block of rapporteur group meetings shall be published but not translated.
 The secretariat shall publish these delayed contributions as soon as possible and not later than three working days after receipt.

-13.1.4 Contributions received by the Director of BDT less than 12 calendar days before a meeting shall not be entered on the agenda.
+13.1.4 Contributions received by the Director of BDT less than 12 calendar days before a study group/working party or block or rapporteur group meetings shall not be entered on the agenda.
 They shall not be distributed but held for the next meeting.
 Exceptionally, contributions judged to be of extreme importance and urgency might be admitted by the chairman, in consultation with the Director, in derogation to the above deadlines, provided that these contributions are available to participants at the opening of the meeting.
 For such late contributions, no commitment can be made by the secretariat to ensure the document will be available at the opening of the meeting in all the required languages.

 13.1.5 No contributions for action shall be accepted after the opening of the meeting.

-13.1.6 The Director should insist that authors follow the rules established for the presentation and form of documents set out in this resolution and annexes and the timing given therein.
+13.1.6 The Director should insist that authors follow the rules established for the presentation and template of documents set out in this resolution and annexes and the timing given therein.
 A reminder should be sent out by the Director whenever appropriate.
 The Director, with the agreement of the study group chairman, may return to the author any document that does not comply with the general directives set out in this resolution so that it may be brought into line with those directives.

 13.2 Contributions for information

-13.2.1 Contributions submitted to the meeting for information are those which do not require any specific action under the agenda (e.g. descriptive documents submitted by Member States, Sector Members, Associates, Academia or duly authorized entities and organizations, general policy statements, etc.), as well as other documents considered by the study group chairman and/or the rapporteur, in consultation with the author, as being for information.
-They should be published in the original language only (and in any other official language into which they may have been translated by the author) and appear under a separate numbering scheme from the contributions submitted for action.
+13.2.1 Contributions submitted to the meeting for information are those which do not require any specific action under the agenda.
+They may be referenced during the meeting to which they are submitted, but will not be placed on the agenda or discussed at the meeting.
+Contributions for information include e.g., descriptive documents submitted by Member States, ITU-D Sector Members, Associates, Academia or invited entities and organizations, general policy statements, etc., as well as other documents considered by the study group chairman and/or the rapporteur, in consultation with the author, as being for information.
+They shall be published in the original language only (and in any other official language into which they may have been translated by the author) and appear under a separate numbering scheme from the contributions submitted for action.

 13.2.2 Information documents considered to be of extreme importance might be translated after the meeting if requested by more than 50 per cent of the participants at the meeting, within the budgetary limit.